-I’ve been very fortunate to have been selected to take part in some brilliant residencies and programmes – here are just a few!
+I’ve been very fortunate to have been selected to take part in some brilliant residencies both in the UK and abroad – here are just a few!

 Heart of Glass

 A research residency with Heart of Glass, Emily Gee (Producer) and local disabled people.

 The research focused on intersectionality and new articulations beyond traditional art world paradigms.
 It will also incorporate collaborative workshops, studio time and research visits.

 A facilitated work space for artistic enquiry, offering opportunities for exploration, reflection, conversation and risk taking.
 Led by disabled dance artist and Associate Producer at Metal Kate Marsh, the development LAB was about exploring ‘the in-between’ – the space that sits beyond the binary of the ’normative’ and ‘othered’ body.